hermeznetwork/docs/docs/about/security.md

  increase the chances that transactions are forged by Boot coordinator.

 ### Security Audits
-Smart contracts and  circtuis designed for zk-proof system are being audited by different entities.
+Smart contracts and  circuits designed for zk-proof system are being audited by different entities.
 The results will be published here as soon as they are available.